Optimize Your WiFi Using NetSpot WiFi Analyzer App

 Focus on a Specific Channel

-With NetSpot, you can zero in on a specific channel when viewing a heatmap to optimize the configuration of your router.
+With NetSpot, you can zero in on a specific channel when viewing a Wi-Fi heatmap to optimize the configuration of your router.
 Simply click the small circle with three horizontal dots and then select the Select by channel menu.
 There, you can choose any available channel you want.

 NetSpot channel